 The Highway 4 group of restaurants is quite an institution in Hanoi.
 They opened a restaurant in Saigon, but it unfortunately didn’t survive.
 Hanoi and Saigon and different.
 As a guest in Vietnam, and a resident of Saigon, I have to say visiting a Highway 4 restaurant needs to be on every Hanoi visit itinerary.
 In addition to the Catfish Spring Rolls, try the Crickets roasted w/Lemon Leaves & Pork Fat.
 Really delicious.
 And do a Sơn Tinh rice spirit tasting.
 I prefer the “Adventurous Flavours” version.

-Highway 4 uses a wasabi soy sauce to accompany their Catfish Spring Rolls.
+Highway 4 uses a wasabi soy sauce to accompany their Fish Spring Rolls.
 I decided on something a little more complex.
 The “bite”, rather than coming from wasabi, comes from yuzu kosho, another Japanese ingredient.
+See the article on yuzu kosho in the Ingredients Guides.

 Highway 4 doesn’t use edible flowers!
 I had some on the day and they worked well under the transparent rice paper.
 Entirely optional.
 The fresh dill however, is critical.